crzidea/confbook/README.md

 vimrc
 =====

-My vimrc with vundle (and SublimeText settings).
+My vimrc with vundle (and SublimeText settings.
+But you will say goodbye to ST after using this .vimrc.).

+I am using it with gvim on Windows and vim on Linux.

 ## Install